nf-core/coproid/paper/paper.md

 # Statement of need

 As mentioned above, (palaeo)faeces are valuable resources to study the depositor's DNA, diet, microbiome, health and more.
 However, it is often difficult to identify the depositor based on the faeces morphology alone.
 For example, humans and dogs often overlap in their diets, and produce similarly sized faeces.
 In 2020, the pipeline nf-core/coproID v1.0 was published [@Borry:2020], which uses both host and microbial DNA to predict the depositor of faecal samples.
 The microbiome can be a crucial part for a host prediction, as the host DNA content in faeces can be very low in certain species and/or individuals [@Ang:2020; @Perry:2010], including humans and modern dogs [@Borry:2020].
 Since its first release, new tools have become available that can improve the accuracy and usability of nf-core/coproID.
-Here we present the newest version of the pipeline, nf-core/coproID v2.0.0, rewritten in the newest Nextflow DLS2 language to enhance modularity, reusability, and scalability [@DITommaso:2017], and with newly added features to improve accuracy and reporting.
+Here we present the newest version of the pipeline, nf-core/coproID v2.0, rewritten in the newest Nextflow DSL2 language to enhance modularity, reusability, and scalability [@DITommaso:2017], and with newly added features to improve accuracy and reporting.

 # Materials and Methods

 nf-core/coproID combines the analysis of the putative host (ancient) DNA with a machine learning prediction of the faeces source, based on microbiome taxonomic composition:

-A. First, nf-core/coproID performs parallel mapping of all reads agains two (or more) target genomes (genome1, genome2, ..., genomeX) using bowtie2 [@Langmead:2018], and computes a host-DNA species ratio (NormalisedProportion) using sam2lca [@Borry:2022].
+A. First, nf-core/coproID performs parallel mapping of all reads against two (or more) target genomes (genome1, genome2, ..., genomeX) using bowtie2 [@Langmead:2018], and computes a host-DNA species ratio (NormalisedProportion) using sam2lca [@Borry:2022].
 B. Next, nf-core/coproID performs metagenomic taxonomic profiling with kraken2 [@Wood:2019], and compares the obtained profiles to user supplied modern reference samples of the target species metagenomes.
 Using machine learning, sourcepredict [@Borry:2019] then estimates the host source from the metagenomic taxonomic composition (SourcepredictProportion).
 C. Finally, nf-core/coproID combines the A and B proportions to predict the likely host of the metagenomic sample.